amperity/amperity-docs/shared/terms.rst

 .. term-city-start

-The city that is associated with the location of an individual customer record.
+The city that is associated with the location of a customer.

 .. term-city-end